Dødheimsgard

 Dødheimsgard (also known as DHG) is a Norwegian extreme metal band formed in 1994.
-Dødheimsgard originally played black metal, but 1999's 666 International saw them change their style into experimental and avant-garde/industrial metal.
+Dødheimsgard played black metal until 1999's 666 International, changing into experimental, avant-garde/industrial metal.
 In 2000, they shortened their name to DHG.

-Their name,"Dødheimsgard" is a contraction of three words: Død which means 'death', heim which means 'home' and gard which means (at least in this context) 'realm'.
+"Dødheimsgard" is a contraction of Død, which means 'death'; heim, which means 'home'; and gard, which means 'realm'.
 A natural translation into English would be "Realm of Death".

 History

 Founding of the band and Kronet til Konge (1994–1995)

-The band was founded in 1994.
-At the time they consisted of three members: Vicotnik (drums, backing vocals), Fenriz (bass, additional vocals) and Aldrahn (lead vocals and guitar).
-This line up recorded a promotional demo before releasing their debut album Kronet til Konge on Malicious Records in 1995.
-After the release of the album they recorded another promotional demo.
+The band was founded in 1994, consisting of Vicotnik (drums, backing vocals), Fenriz (bass, additional vocals) and Aldrahn (lead vocals and guitar).
+This lineup recorded a promotional demo before releasing their debut album, Kronet til Konge, on Malicious Records in 1995.
+After the release of the album, they recorded another promotional demo.

 Monumental Possession, Satanic Art and 666 International; Aldrahn's first departure (1995–1999)

-Some time after the release of their second promo Fenriz had left the band and was replaced by Alver (bass), and Apollyon (guitar and vocals).
-This line up recorded the album Monumental Possession in December 1995, and released it in 1996.
+Some time after the release of their second promo, Fenriz left the band and was replaced with Alver (bass) and Apollyon (guitar and vocals).
+This line up recorded Monumental Possession in December 1995, and released it in 1996.

-For their follow up effort, an EP named Satanic Art was released in 1998.
-The band was joined by new members Galder (guitars), who at the time was a member of Old Man's Child and would later go on to join Dimmu Borgir, and Cerberus (bass), who replaced Alver, and Zweizz (keyboards and effects).
-On this release, Apollyon switched to playing the drums instead of guitar.
-Some time after the release of the EP, Galder and Cerberus would depart from the band.
+The follow-up EP Satanic Art was released in 1998.
+The band was joined by Galder (guitars), who at the time was a member of Old Man's Child and would later join Dimmu Borgir, Cerberus (bass), who replaced Alver, and Zweizz (keyboards and effects).
+On this release, Apollyon switched to drums.
+Some time after the release of the EP, Galder and Cerberus left the band.

-The following year Dødheimsgard recorded their next album entitled 666 International, which was released in 1999.
-For this album the band had a new member, Czral, on drums, as Apollyon once again switched instruments and played bass.
+The following year, Dødheimsgard recorded 666 International, released in 1999.
+For this album, the band had drummer Czral.
+Apollyon switched back to bass.

-Some time after the band had released their previous album, Aldrahn, Zweizz and Apollyon had departed from the band's ranks.
+Some time after their previous album, Aldrahn, Zweizz and Apollyon left the band.

 Supervillain Outcast (2004–2011)

-The band had been working on new material and featured new members Kvohst (vocals), Thrawn Hellspawn (guitars) and Clandestine (bass).
-When recording the new album the band featured Mort (samples), Czral (drums) and Bliss (programming).
-Aldrahn made a guest appearance on the album as well.
+The band had been working on new material and featured Kvohst (vocals), Thrawn Hellspawn (guitars), and Clandestine (bass).
+When recording a new album, the band featured Mort (samples), Czral (drums) and Bliss (programming).
+Aldrahn guest-appeared on the album.

-In 2006, they completed the album Supervillain Outcast, which was released in April 2007 by Moonfog Productions and The End Records.
-On 4 January 2008, it was announced that vocalist Kvohst had left the band.
-However, in October 2010, he had rejoined and new members Terghl (drums) and Blargh (guitars) had joined the band.
+In 2006, they completed Supervillain Outcast, released in April 2007 by Moonfog Productions and The End Records.
+On 4 January 2008, vocalist Kvohst left the band.
+In October 2010, he rejoined.
+Terghl (drums) and Blargh (guitars) joined the band.

-Some time during 2011, the band announced that Kvhost had once again left.
-In the period following Kvhost's departure it appeared that members Blargh, Thrawn Hellspawn and Clandestine had also departed from the group.
+Some time during 2011, the band announced that Kvhost had left.
+Following Kvhost's departure, Blargh, Thrawn Hellspawn and Clandestine also left.